dogweather/forkful/content/en/vba/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers in Visual Basic for Applications (VBA) allows programs to simulate processes with elements of chance or variability, such as dice rolls or sampling data.
-Programmers use these techniques to develop models, games, or simulations where predictable outcomes would be unrealistic or less useful.

 ## How to:
 In VBA, the `Rnd` function is used to generate random numbers.
 By default, `Rnd` generates a single-precision floating-point number greater than or equal to 0 and less than 1.
 Here are a few steps and examples to harness random numbers effectively:

 1. **Simple Random Number:**